 - Develop confidence in their creative expression by building skills in a variety of media

 - Work with tools appropriate to their abilities and skill level in order to develop manipulative skills needed for artistic expression

-- Understand basic design elements, including lines, shapes, colors, textures, space, light
+- Understand basic design elements, including lines, shapes, colors, textures, space, and light

 Our Fine Arts program also allows students to create bridges between art and the world around them through a theme-based integrated curriculum.
-For examples, students design and create set backdrops and stage props that will be used in their all-school musical production.
+For example, students design and create set backdrops and stage props that are used in their all-school musical production.

 Projects are designed to offer enough structure for students to feel creatively safe as well as the freedom for them to make their own discoveries.

-Students build a connection to art community through museum/gallery visits, field trips, and visiting artists.
+Students build a connection to the art community through museum/gallery visits, field trips, and visiting artists.

 Princeton Symphony Orchestra (PSO) BRAVO (Middle School)